 How does "IMPOSSIBLE" reconcile with "little doubt" or "most likely" the space heater or the electrical wiring reconcile, scientifically?
 They don't reconcile.

 Dr. Hurst, would that be a 26% vote for space heater, 25% for the electrical wiring and 49% for arson?
 That would give the space heater and electrical wiring a 51% "most likely", over the "less likely" 49% for arson.

 Or are we looking at 34% for heater, 34% for wiring and 32% for arson?

 It has been reported that the gas was turned off 4 days prior to the fire.
-What does that do for Hurt's "most likely", if true?
+What does that do for Hurst's "most likely", if true?
 Dr. Hurst?
 "IMPOSSIBLE?"
+"Scientific Guess?"

-The state arson "experts" agreed that the fire was not caused by the space heater or the electrical wiring.
+The state arson "experts" agreed that the fire was not caused neither by the space heater nor the electrical wiring.
 Has anyone contradicted their testimony on that topic, based upon the facts?
 "Impossible."